Amutha37/fullstackopen/part6/unicafe-redux/README.md

 next

 `cd unicafe-redux `
-// go to the directory of cloned repository
+// go to the directory of cloned repository and remove the git configuration

 ```
 rm -rf .git